Rectangle 19 1

 You and the person you want to marry must have met in person.
 It’s necessary to have “met,” which means that you must be able to show that you met in person and became familiar with each other.
 The conditions for a UK Proposed Civil Partner Visa cannot be met just by meeting in person and then communicating by phone or writing.

-Depending on your circumstances, you may need to satisfy different requirements so it is strongly advisable to confirm your eligibility in advance of making an application.
-For help call 02033844389.
+Depending on your circumstances, you may need to meet different requirements; therefore, it is strongly advisable to confirm your eligibility in advance of making an application.

 What are the Financial Requirements for the UK Proposed Civil Partner Visa?